cosc-course-starter-codes/COSC-A319-A4-udp-parser/README.md

 You can use [the `createChecksum` function of the `raw-socket` Node.js package](https://www.npmjs.com/package/raw-socket#rawcreatechecksum-bufferorobject-bufferorobject-) to compute the proper checksum for the data.
+That function is exported from the included `lib/checksum.js` module, so you can import it from there.

 ## Your Assignment